mattias-p/netbase/README.md

 * Configurable timeout waiting for requests.
 * Retrying failed requests with a delay in between tries.
 * Configurable qname, qtype and RD flag in requests.
 * Configurable EDNS header and fields.
 EDNS version and DO flag are complete.
   Option code support is sufficient for Zonemaster.
 * Saving and loading cache files.
 * Making lookups against the cache only.
 (I.e. without making network requests.)
 * Usage documenation for all implemented features in the CLI tool.
 * Listing all requests in a cache file.
 * Dumping the complete contents of a cache file.
 * Dig-like output from CLI tool.
 (Incl. all record types and OPT pseudo section.)
+* Lookups to multiple servers with identical requests can be made in a single call.
+(We could rip it out to make fairer benchmarks.)

 ### ToDo